RobG66/Gamelist-Manager/README.md

 ---

+ January 27th, 2026

+ - DMINLauncher 1.2 released.
+ - I may do an 8.7 hotfix for 2 minor bugs.
+ - LIBVLCSharp scaling fix incoming for Avalonia (great news!)
+ - Version 9 development on hold for now.
+No funds for dev costs.

+---
  January 22nd, 2026

  I posted the first release of my Doom launcher program.
 It's designed to be cross-platform compatible and work within Batocera.
 It's also a work in progress and can be found here:  https://github.com/RobG66/DMINLauncher